paulrosen/abcjs/docs/visual/render-abc-options.md

  `minSpacing` values until the last line is no more spread out than this limit.

- A reasonable default for these values is `{ minSpacing: 1.8, maxSpacing: 2.7, preferredMeasuresPerLine: 4 }`.
+ A reasonable thing to set these values to is `{ minSpacing: 1.8, maxSpacing: 2.7, preferredMeasuresPerLine: 4 }`.